bebbo203/procedural_tree_generator/readme.md

 ## Usage

 There is a plenty of parameters to decide the shape of a generic tree so, for the command line interface, only a little part of them is editable by the user (while in the main function everything is editable and commented to fine tune the tree).
+Thanks to Yocto, there are two possible format to export the tree and the selection is really easy: just set *-o* path name extension to *.json* or *.obj* .
+With the JSON format the scene is populated with PLY objects.

 ### Single model mode